objc-lang/portable-objc/Readme.txt

 The "objc" distribution consists of the following parts :

-	0. "VICI", interactive Objective-C debugger and interpreter
+	0. "VICI", interactive Objective-C debugger and interpreter It doesn't currently work but may be an interesting project for someone.

 	1. "objc", the actual compiler